churchill-lab/how-to-guide/lab-carpentry.md

 You should be, too…
 People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.

 While some code will be proof-of-concept code, it should be of a form that inspires confidence.
+Use Google's [R Style Guide](https://google.github.io/styleguide/Rguide.xml), [Python Style Guide](https://google.github.io/styleguide/pyguide.html), and [Shell Style Guide](https://google.github.io/styleguide/shell.xml).

 **Language:** We write code for our analyses in Python or R, which allows everyone in the lab to know two languages and understand analytical code.
 Code for visualization can be Python, R, or javascript.